smichaelsen/typo3-airbrake/README.md

 ## Quick Setup

-After installing the extension, include its Static TypoScript Template and then configure your airbrake.io API key in the TS Constant Editor.
+After installing the extension, include its Static TypoScript Template and then configure your airbrake.io project ID and key in the TS Constant Editor.

 ## TypoScript Reference